 CLEANING & SANITIZING

 Make sure all beer is removed from your coils and lines.
 You can use a pressurized cleaning kit to ensure everything is removed.

 Fill the coils with a solution of hot water and PBW and let everything soak for a minimum of 20 minutes.
-PBW is an alkaline cleaner specifically designed to be safe, non-caustic, and environmentally friendly.
+PBW is an alkaline cleaner specifically designed to be safe and non-caustic.
 Make sure to use hot water during this process, as hot water will dissolve PBW fully and quickly.
 Remove and clean the faucet using PBW as well.

 Flush your system with Star San sanitizer.
 Star San is an acid anionic sanitizer that works in both hot and cold water.
 After this step, rinse the entire system with water.

 Purge the coils and draft lines with compressed air to ensure everything is dry.
 When storing your Jockey Box, make sure to leave the lid open, as closing it may cause mold to develop if not fully dry.